 Look at a job listing as a problem the company has.
 The problem is a lack of staff, and they need a recruit to solve that problem.
 The job requirements are the criteria for the solution.

-Start by examining the job offer - what are the top skills required?
+• What are the top skills required?
 Do you already have those skills, or are you able to acquire them before the application period ends?
-Remember, you can always ask the recruiters for more detailed information on specifics.

-They typically skim through applications, so the more words you put in, the more time you waste on both sides.
-You can share about your life story, other talents, interests and background, once you have the position.
+Keep in mind, that recruiters don’t read everything.
+They might skim through applications, so the more words you put in, the more time you waste on both sides.
+You can share about your life story, once you have the position.
 Until then, strangers don’t need to know information, that isn’t requested.

 Expect rejection as part of the process.
 That doesn’t mean you’ve failed, it just means the problem you’re trying to solve wasn’t yours to solve.
 Stay persistent, keep refining your approach, and you’ll find the team that sees your value.